sophjones5/health_experimentation/README.md

 An oura ring and the desire to make a lifestyle change and observe the output effects.

 ## How to use?
-Follow the link to https://sophjones5-oura.streamlit.app/ and enter the required info on the landing page.

-    - oura access token can be retrieved via the link provided on the website.
+Follow the link to https://sophjones5-oura.streamlit.app/ and enter the required info on the landing page (Your oura access token can be retrieved via the link provided on the website).

 Navigate to the dashboard via the side panel or button!